-HLTH 1730 Pediatric Basic Life Support and First Aid
+HLTH 1730 Pediatric Basic Life Support andFirst Aid0.5 credits

 Designed to prepare students to perform Cardio Pulmonary Resuscitation on infants and children, relieve a foreign body airway obstruction from infants and children as well as basic first aid.
 The training meets the requirements of the American Heart Association for Cardio Pulmonary Resuscitation.
 (7.5/0/0/0)